Friday, December 11, 2015

 Saturday, April 4, 2015

 Friday, April 3, 2015

 In this edition of Angel Watchers I am featuring an exciting new singer from Brazil.
 His name is Douglas Espinola, and he was born in São Paulo, on August 1, 2002.
 Douglas is a singer, musician, and composer, and those talents shine forth in his performances.
-Visit his website at this link: Douglas Espinola - official website He also has a great YouTube channel that can be found here: Douglas Espinola on YouTube Safe journeys to all the fans of Angel Watchers, wherever you may be.
+He has a great YouTube channel that can be found here: Douglas Espinola on YouTube Safe journeys to all the fans of Angel Watchers, wherever you may be.

 Wednesday, March 4, 2015